-The applicants did not propose to extend the study beyond the F2 generation.
+- Potential to commit to a long-term study (beyond F2); and The applicants did not propose to extend the study beyond the F_2 generation. - Overall cost effectiveness

 The costs seem reasonable and are in line with other proposals

 The applicants propose to compare reproductive success of wild and hatchery origin fish in two Idaho rivers.
 The work builds on research and data collection undertaken by the Idaho Supplementation Study.